Setup and guides

 Email setup & guide

-Information Icon Did you know that using Shaw’s outgoing email settings for non-Shaw email addresses is neither supported nor recommended for authentication and security reasons?
+Did you know that using Rogers’ outgoing email settings for non-Rogers email addresses is neither supported nor recommended for authentication and security reasons?

 • Always use authentication to reduce chances that sent emails get blocked or junked by the recipient’s email server.